 - Change your investments as you get older

 Before you even start saving, any non-mortgage debt needs to be paid off as quickly as possible.
 Credit card debt along with overdrafts and loans – particularly secured ones – need to be paid off as a matter of urgency.
-Look at our article on seven quick ways to pay off debt and our longer step-by-step guide to getting out of debt for help.
+Look at our article on seven quick ways to pay off debt.

-0% credit cards are fast disappearing from the market which makes it harder to switch outstanding balances at the end of the 0% period.
-They all now charge a substantial fee (usually about 2.5-3.5%) to switch each time which will add to your costs.
+0% credit cards are fast disappearing from the market, however, which makes it harder to switch outstanding balances at the end of the 0% period.
+They all now charge a substantial fee (usually about 2.5-3.5%) to switch each time, which will add to your costs.
 So even these debts should be paid off as fast as is practical.
-Also, although student loans are cheap, while you still have some to pay off it can make it harder for you to get a mortgage.

-Once you’ve collected enough money for this cash cushion then you can start investing.
-But it’s also useful to continue with other short-term savings for major purchases such as a car or a new boiler and also to create liquid (i.e. easily accessible) funds for yourself so that you can take advantage of new, very good investments when they appear.
+Once you’ve collected enough money for this cash cushion, then you can start investing.
+But it’s also useful to continue with other short-term savings for major purchases such as a car or a new boiler and also to create liquid funds for yourself so that you can take advantage of new and worthwhile investments when they appear.

 Take note: financial advisers are not taught to tell people to pay off their mortgage.
 They are, however, taught to push insurance products and insurance-based investments.
 Coincidentally, financial advisers make no money from you paying off your mortgage or existing debt, but they DO stand to make commissions from recommending insurance products and investments.
 Funny that.

-We love the idea of paying off your mortgage early (Jasmine paid hers off in nine years) because:
+We love the idea of paying off your mortgage early because:

-- It gives you the most wonderful freedom (particularly if you’re self-employed and have to create work each month to make the payments)
+- It gives you freedom (particularly if you’re self-employed and have to create work each month to make the payments)